benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 ### Conclusion

 Almost nine months later, things are working better than expected.
 Wi-Fi speeds are fast (faster than my ISP advertises), ads are rare (I'm genuinely surprised when I see one), false positives are low (and easy to bypass), and I only accidentally unplugged the Raspberry Pi once (taking the entire network down in the process with it).
 It was a great project to put knowledge into practice (along with family GSuite and 1Password accounts, I recently heard it described as [rendering your home IT indistinguishable from a small business](https://twitter.com/rklau/status/1222674965951959040)), which I'd highly recommend if you're looking to level up your home-networking game, especially at a time when we're all spending more time at home working, browsing, and streaming.

-Something I missed?
-Have a tip from your own home network?
-Leave a comment below and let me know.

 [^1]: One gotcha, however, you'll see an "apply guest policies" option when you configure the guest network, but that option doesn't do what you might be familiar with a more traditional consumer router.
 You'll also need to create a dedicated guest VLAN with the explicit "guest" purpose under advanced, and assign that VLAN to the Guest SSID to ensure client isolation.
 Once you've done that, you should see the guest firewall rules automatically propagate to segment out the guest network.